OCR-D/ocrd-website/site/en/setup.md

 Especially running `make all` will take a while (between 30 and 60 minutes or more on slower machines).
 In the end, it should say that the last processor was installed successfully.

 Having installed `ocrd_all` successfully, `ocrd --version` should give you the current version of [OCR-D/core](https://github.com/OCR-D/core).
-Activate the virtual Python environment, which was installed by the Makefile, before running any OCR-D command.
+Activate the virtual Python environment, which was created in the directory `venv`, before running any OCR-D command.

 ```sh
 source venv/bin/activate